jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ```

 **Second, perform clustering analysis on all "cluster-meaningful" phenotype columns and draw plots.**
-for each phenotype column in the `intgroup`, user can choose `draw.pca.kmeans()` or `draw.umap.kmeans()` to cluster samples and visualize the result between the observed label vs. the predicted label.
-The clustering is performed by K-means, and the result can be plotted using PCA biplot or UMAP (Uniform Manifold Approximation and Projection).
+for each phenotype column in the `intgroup`, user can choose `embedding_method` from 'pca','mds' and 'umap' in `draw.emb.kmeans()` to cluster samples and visualize the result between the observed label vs. the predicted label.
+The clustering is performed by K-means, and the result can be plotted using PCA/MDS biplot or UMAP (Uniform Manifold Approximation and Projection).
 User can also choose another clustering method, [MICA](https://github.com/jyyulab/scMINER/tree/master/MICA), by calling `draw.MICA()`.
 All three functions can either return the K-value yielding the optimal result (setting `return_type='optimal'`), or all the K-values (setting `return_type='all'`) used for clustering.